 Once compromised, attackers can exfiltrate data in the inbox, create a new inbox rule and launch internal phishing attacks against employees that are much harder to detect.

-By enabling multi-factor authentication (MFA), the password guessing attack would be largely thwarted.
+By enabling multi-factor authentication (MFA), also known as two-factor authentication,, the password guessing attack would be largely thwarted.
 Combining MFA with a single sign-on solution makes access more secure and easy for users, while allowing administrators to set up stronger access controls for cloud applications housing sensitive data.